 - Perceived Quality: quality attributed to a good or service based on indirect measures.

-- Performance: refers to a product’s primary operating characteristics.
-This dimension of quality involves measurable attributes; brands can usually be ranked objectively on individual aspects of performance.
+- Performance: represents a product’s primary operating characteristics.
+This dimension of quality involves measurable attributes; brands can usually be ranked objectively on individual performance.

-- Reliability: likelihood that a product will not fail within a specific time period.
-This is a key element for users who need the product to work without fail.
+- Reliability: likelihood that a product will not fail within a specific period.
+A key element for users who need the product to work without fail.

 Possible Outcomes of 99.99% Quality